 Happily I came up with a clever fix for this that doesn't involve content-based image stitching.
 It took a few weeks for me to figure this out but I got it.
 I won't go into any details here but I was absolutely thrilled when I figured it out.

 The core part of my data acquisition strategy is a map crawler that navigates Google's data the same way a web crawler navigates the web.
 I wanted my code to be efficient and guarantee to not ever request the same data twice.
-I am limited to 25,000 requests a day and don't want to waste any of them.

 That is a matplotlib figure I put together for a simple UI.
 With the amount of data I plan to download I needed to build tools to visualize what I have and organize it in some way.
 I used matplotlib's event handlers to give me the ability to zoom in and out or mark locations.
 I can click on locations and it will automatically show me the picture for that location.
 This is what I get when I click on Broadway outside ITP: